 Coventry, CV4 7HS

-I am a Teaching Fellow in the Department of Film and Television Studies, and acting Director of Student Experience and Progression.
-I completed both undergraduate and postgraduate study in the department.
-I hold a First Class BA in Film and Literature, an MA For Research in Film and Television Study, and earned my PhD in Film and Television Studies in 2016 - all from The Department of Film and Television Studies at Warwick.
+I hold a First Class BA in Film and Literature, an MA For Research in Film and Television Studies, and earned my PhD in Film and Television Studies in 2016 - all from The Department of Film and Television Studies at Warwick.
 My doctoral thesis is concerned with theories of film authorship and postmodern cinema.
-Most recently, co-edited a special issue of the journal Film-Philosophy with Prof. Catherine Constable (Warwick) and Dr Timotheus Vermeulen (Oslo)

-- Film Theory; particularly theories of film authorship, genre, postmodernism, and post-structuralist theory and film
+- Film Theory; particularly theories of film authorship, genre, and issues of representation (especially as this relates to genre cinema)

 - Contemporary Hollywood Cinema; specialising in action cinema and post-classical style

 - Horror Cinema; with particular interest in British Horror cinema, definitions of the gothic, folk horror, and the relationship between horror and science-fiction

 - Film-philosophy; including R.G.
-Collingwood's philosophy of art, Nietzsche (particularly depictions of eternal recurrence), and representations of the posthuman (particularly in relation to Artificial Intelligence)
+Collingwood's philosophy of art, Nietzsche (particularly depictions of eternal recurrence), postmodern aesthetics, post-structuralism, and representations of the posthuman (particularly in relation to Artificial Intelligence)

 - ‘Deconstructing Depth: Proximity and Contemplation in Déjà Vu’, Film-Philosophy Special Issue: The Surfaces of Film-Philosophy, 22:2, (2018) 240-260 [available here]

 - ‘Introduction: The Surfaces of Film-Philosophy’, Film-Philosophy Special Issue: The Surfaces of Film-Philosophy, 22:2, (2018) 143-147 (co-author) [available here]

-‘In Celebration of Her Wickedness?: Critical Intertextuality and the Female Vampire in Byzantium’, in Gender and Contemporary Horror in Film, edited by Samantha Holland, Robert Shail, and Steven Gerrard (Bingley: Emerald Publishing, 2019)
+- ‘In Celebration of Her Wickedness?: Critical Intertextuality and the Female Vampire in Byzantium’, in Gender and Contemporary Horror in Film, edited by Samantha Holland, Robert Shail, and Steven Gerrard (Bingley: Emerald Publishing, 2019) [link to publisher website]

 - 'Tony Scott's Déjà Vu (2006): Looking Again at Spectacle, Style, and Substance'